Heart Rate Monitoring for Long COVID

 Keeping my heart rate below 60% of max heart rate can help me recover from a crash, but if I keep my heart rate that low for many days, then I start to feel terrible.
 When that happens, I find it difficult to distinguish the terrible feeling from long COVID fatigue and the terrible feeling from not using my body.

 I firmly believe that pacing is crucial to recovery.
-It’s also very easy to imagine myself in a cycle where I feel bad, the watch or app tells me to do less, and that makes me feel worse.
-I have to be very careful about listening too much to the electronics.
+I also found myself in a cycle where I feel bad, the watch or app tells me to do less, and that makes me feel worse.